SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 %m  = qnet.measure %q3 : i1
 ```

-This construction makes some algebraic rewrites (gate cancellation, rotation merging, dead-code elimination) straightforward.
-Some use cases:

-- `qnet-peephole-optimizations` — Hermitian cancellation, rotation folding, optional Pauli→rotation conversion.
-- `qnet-dead-code-elimination` — drop quantum dataflow that has no observable effect; with `with-classical-awareness=true`, only measurements whose classical outcome is observably used count as liveness roots.
-- `qnet-check-linear` — verify that each `!qnet.qubit` value is used at most once (a standard linear-types invariant).
+This shape makes algebraic rewrites on quantum data structurally natural.
+Hermitian cancellation and rotation folding are local def-use traversals on `!qnet.qubit` chains, dead-code elimination is backward liveness propagation from measurements, and the linear-types invariant — that each `!qnet.qubit` value has at most one consumer — is a single-pass check.
+The three HIR-level passes that exploit this are `qnet-peephole-optimizations`, which performs Hermitian cancellation, rotation folding, and optional Pauli-to-rotation conversion; `qnet-dead-code-elimination`, which drops dataflow whose quantum results never reach an observable measurement (with `with-classical-awareness=true`, only measurements whose classical outcomes are observably consumed count as roots); and `qnet-check-linear`, the single-use verifier.

 See the full op list in [Operations reference / QNet](../reference/qnet.md) and the pass details in [Passes / HIR](../passes/hir.md).

 ## MIR — `qmem`

-The HIR→MIR lowering (`lower-qoala-hir-to-mir`) rewrites every `!qnet.qubit` SSA value to an explicit **`i32` qubit pointer**, allocated by `qmem.qalloc` and initialized by `qmem.init`.
-Quantum operations become **side-effecting** (they take and write to `i32` pointers and produce no SSA quantum result):
+The HIR→MIR lowering (`lower-qoala-hir-to-mir`) replaces every `!qnet.qubit` SSA value with an explicit `i32` qubit pointer, allocated by `qmem.qalloc` and initialized by `qmem.init`.
+Once that rewrite is done, quantum operations are no longer value-to-value: they become side-effecting instructions that take and write to `i32` pointers and produce no SSA quantum result.
+Only operations that yield classical data — `qmem.measure` and `qmem.eprs_measure` — still produce SSA results.

 ```mlir
 %qptr = qmem.qalloc : i32